SAKryukov/generic-state-machine/docs/index.md

 <span class="keyword highlighter">public</span> <span class="keyword highlighter">class</span> <span class="_custom-word_ highlighter">TransitionSystem</span>&lt;<span class="_custom-word_ highlighter">STATE</span>&gt; : <span class="_custom-word_ highlighter">TransitionSystemBase</span>&lt;<span class="_custom-word_ highlighter">STATE</span>&gt;{/* &hellip; */}
 ~~~

-The class can be instantiated with the generic type parameter `STATE`.
-Typically, it should be any enumeration type with its enumeration members representing states.
-However, it is not a strict rule.
-In principle, any type with public static fields can be used for the `STATE` type.
-In this case, the public static fields will represent the transition system states.
-Please see [the example](#heading-non-enumeration-example) illustrating the use of a non-enumeration type `STATE`.

 ### Public Constructor

 Creates an instance of `TransitionSystem`.